-Natural disasters are always unpredictable, with one on the radar; you do not have any other option rather than leaving the comfort of your home to a safer place.
+Natural disasters are always unpredictable, with one on the radar; you do not have any other option other than leaving the comfort of your home for a safer place.
 Damages to properties, especially houses are inevitable during natural disasters.

-Once the chaos dies down, you should be certain about engaging in some level of residential reconstruction work.
-This is where you would look at different options regarding insurance coverage, their policies, exclusions, and inclusions.
+Once the chaos dies down, minor to major level residential reconstruction work is inevitable.
+Such situations usually force the property owners to look at different options regarding insurance coverage, their policies, exclusions, and inclusions.

 This post will feature some residential insurance coverage regulations worth understanding.

 Insured value assessment

 Once residential reconstruction is on the charts, the first step is to compare the reconstruction estimate with the insured value.
 Any damage to residential properties is often marked as an emergency situation.

 With a non-functioning house, you might not have a place to stay; this is where you might be compelled to reconstruct the property as quickly as possible while overlooking the price of necessary raw materials.
 If you do not take some time to foresee the financial aspects and compare the insured value against the reconstruction estimate, you will always end up paying an additional amount to the insurance carrier.

 It is mandatory to look into the insurance cover type when choosing a package.
 The commonly chosen standard insurance cover might not cover everything that your property needs.

 For instance, standard residential insurance cover usually covers fires, hail, and windstorm damage, but something like an earthquake and flood coverage can come as ‘optional’.

 An accurate reconstruction estimate can do wonders when it comes to ensuring that the whole process progresses smoothly.
 Consider getting multiple quotes prior to putting pen on paper.